Hindu Mahasabha to file review petition against Ayodhya verdict

 New Delhi, Dec 09: The Hindu Mahasabha is likely to move Supreme Court seeking a review of the court's decision to allocate an alternative 5-acre plot to the Muslim side to build a mosque.

-"We will file review petition today challenging SC decision of granting 5 acres of land to the Muslim side in another site at Ayodhya or anywhere the Board finds it suitable, in the Ayodhya Babri Masjid land dispute case", said Vishnu Jain, lawyer for Hindu Mahasabha.
+"We will file review petition today challenging SC decision of granting 5 acres of land to the Muslim side in another site at Ayodhya or anywhere the Board finds it suitable, in the Ayodhya Babri Masjid land dispute case", said Vishnu Jain, the lawyer for Hindu Mahasabha.

 Hindu outfits not to observe 'Shaurya Diwas' post-Ayodhya verdict